andreagavazzi/ag_perseverance/README.md

 All information for building Curiosity is free and public open source for anyone to build their own.

-The project was inspired by [JPL's Open Source Rover project](https://opensourcerover.jpl.nasa.gov).
+The project was inspired by [JPL's Open Source Rover project](https://opensourcerover.jpl.nasa.gov) and from the many resources I could find on the web.
+My starting point was to review and redesign in [Shaper3D](https://www.shapr3d.com) the stl files by Roger-random's Sawppy rover.
-Most of the differences were motivated by a desire to improve the design, moreover JPL's rover is designed for education, to be assembled by a school team and give a robust foundation for structured curriculum.
-Curiosity is more suited for individual hobbyists like myself who are happy to tinker and willing to make some trade-offs.
+Most of the differences were motivated by a desire to improve the design and fit the project to my requirements (mainly research in IA and autonomous navigation).
+Moreover JPL's rover is designed for education, to be assembled by a school team and give a robust foundation for structured curriculum.
+Curiosity is more suited for individual hobbyists like myself who are happy to tinker and willing to develop furthermore.

 * Motorization: Instead of using gearmotors with encoders managed by RoboClaw motor controllers, moving the wheels will be done with serial bus servo motors.
 I went for Dynamixel AX-18A I took from a previous hexapod project.